Year 6

 What to expect in Year 6

 Being in Year Six comes with a lot of responsibility; the children are expected to be role models and ambassadors for the school.
 Year Six pupils are the children that the rest of the school look up to and the students that define our school vision and values.
 As such, we expect exemplary behaviour from all the children in Year Six at all times during the day.
+These behaviours are shared and discussed with the children and are underpinned by our school values.

-Although there is a lot of hard work in Year Six, there are lots of things to look forward to as well, including fun and exciting topics, the residential trip and the end of year production.
+Although there is a lot of hard work in Year Six, there are lots of things to look forward to as well, including fun and exciting topics, the PGL residential trip and the end of year production.

-Year 6 Classes and Staff
+Year 6 classes and staff

 Should you need to contact any member of the Year 6 team, please use the following email addresses: